cheshrkat/buttondivtutorial/readme.md

 #### Disabling the `div` (multiple tests)

-Use the checkbox to toggle the disabled state of all controls.
+Use the checkbox to toggle the disabled state of the controls.

 Tests:

 * When disabled, the DIV should not increment the counter if clicked
 * Does the DIV expose its disabled state to assistive technology?

 Disabling a `button` element is done by setting or removing the `disabled` attribute.
 You can see this being done within `$checkbox.onchange` for the two buttons.
-This doesn't work on `div` elements because `div`s don't support the `disabled` attribute - it's not designed to be interactive.
+This doesn't work on `div` elements because `div`s don't support the `disabled` attribute.

 You will have to handle this yourself by disabling the counter in your JavaScript, and since we are using a DOM scripting approach, that means you need to toggle something in the HTML.
 It is not recommended that you inject a `disabled` attribute as that's invalid.
 You could certainly use a class or a custom data attribute, but there is a better option.
-You can make use of the `aria-disabled` attribute, which allows strings of `true` and `false` - actually very useful for testing anyway!
+You can make use of the `aria-disabled` attribute, which allows strings of `true` and `false` - very useful for testing as well as accessibility.

 Change you JavaScript to add `aria-disabled="true"` when the `div` should be disabled; and `aria-disabled="false"` when it should be enabled: